Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 If we are unable to trust centralised actors as the sole arbiters of truth, the solution must therefore involve decentralised verification.
 It must furthermore ensure **consensus** in order that the whole network sees the same verified state - assets cannot reliably be used for value exchange if there is ambiguity over ownership (the "double spend" problem).
 To provide the basis for a global, open network, the consensus itself must be **global** and available to all participants.

 Because we wish to ensure openness and avoid the issue of centralised control over the system, it must also be **permissionless** in the sense that any actor can participate on an equal basis and not be excluded or censored by other participants wielding excessive power.

-This ideal of decentralisation presents the problem however that some actors in the system may be malicious and actively attempting to defraud other actors - a significant problem when valuable digital assets are at stake.
+However, This ideal of decentralisation presents the problem that some actors in the system may be malicious and actively attempting to defraud other actors - a significant problem when valuable digital assets are at stake.
 Furthermore, even if not malicious, software or hardware failures can potentially disrupt the system.
 We therefore require the property of **Byzantine Fault Tolerance** - which can be informally  characterised as resistance of the consensus mechanism to malicious attacks and failures.
 Theoretical results (e.g. the seminal work by Leslie Lamport) have demonstrated that such consensus requires 2/3 of participants to be good actors - that is, byzantine fault tolerance is possible to achieve as long as no more than 1/3 of actors are malicious or faulty.
 We would like the Internet of Value to operate with a consensus algorithm that achieves this theoretical optimum level of security.

 We now consider the nature of Digital Assets, and what is necessary to implement them.
 A key observation is that for assets to be meaningful, they must obey rules.
 The most obvious example is that of ownership: only the owner of an asset should be able to use it in an economic transaction.
 But other rules may also apply, e.g. a financial option includes a right to "exercise" the option in exchange for some other underlying asset.
 Since assets only have value if owners trust that their rules will be enforced, we need a system of encoding and executing these rules in an automated, verifiable way as part of the decentralised protocol - such rules must be implemented as **smart contracts**.